XioDone/vite-plugin-url-copy/README.md

 ## Ending

 Hey there!
 If you enjoy my project, please give me a ⭐️.
 It means a lot to me!
-Thank you once again for your support! 😊
+Thanks! 😊

 ## License